sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 #### On LDS/RDS Updates

-- [ ] TODO(sergiitk): verify mlgen

-When receiving an LDS/RDS update, the RLQS filter will:
+When receiving an LDS/RDS update, the RLQS filter will perform the following steps for each route:

-1. Parse the new filter config.
+1. Parse the new filter config and per-route overrides into an internal RLQS Filter Config object.
-2. Retrieve the corresponding RLQS Filter State from the RLQS Cache, creating it if it doesn't exist.
+2. Retrieve the corresponding RLQS Filter State from the RLQS Filter State Cache, creating it if it doesn't exist.
-3. Generate new `onClientCall` handlers (interceptors) using the retrieved RLQS Filter State.
+3. Generate new data plane RPC handler using the retrieved RLQS Filter State.

-4. Update the filter chain with the new `onClientCall` handlers.
-5. Release the RLQS Filter State from the cache if it's no longer referenced by any `onClientCall` handlers.
+Once all routes are parsed, the RLQS filter will release from the RLQS Filter State Cache all RLQS Filter State instances no longer referenced by any data plane RPC handlers.

 #### On Data Plane RPC

-When processing each data plane RPC, the RLQS filter will ask the RLQS filter state for a rate-limit decision for the RPC.
-The RLQS filter state uses the matcher tree from the filter config to determine which bucket to use for the RPC.
-It then looks for that bucket in the bucket cache map, creating it if it doesn't already exist.
-If a new bucket was created, it sends a request on the RLQS stream informing the server of the bucket's creation.
-Finally, it returns the resulting rate-limit decision based on the bucket contents.
+When processing each data plane RPC, the RLQS Filter will ask the RLQS Filter State for a rate-limit decision for the RPC.
+The RLQS Filter State uses the matcher tree from the filter config to determine which bucket to use for the RPC.
+It then looks for that RLQS Bucket in the RLQS Bucket Cache map, creating it if it doesn't already exist.

-- [ ] TODO(sergiitk): redo the next block?`
-RLQS Filter State evaluates the metadata against the matcher tree to match the request into a bucket.
-The Bucket holds the Rate Limit Quota assigned by the RLQS server (f.e.
-100 requests per minute), and aggregates the number of requests it allowed/denied.
-This information is used to make the rate limiting decision.
+If a new bucket has been created, the RPC is rate-limited according to bucket's default configuration.
+Then the filter schedules a report on the RLQS stream informing the server of the bucket's creation, and registers the report timers for bucket's reporting interval.

+If the bucket exists, the RPC is rate-limited according to its active quota assignment and usage counters.
+The bucket increments corresponding bucket usage counter.

 #### On RLQS Server Response

-- [ ] TODO(sergiitk): verify mlgen

-When receiving a response from the RLQS server, the RLQS Client will:

-1. Parse the response.
-2. Match the response to the corresponding buckets.
-3. Update the rate limit quota assignments in the corresponding buckets.
-4. Notify the RLQS Filter State of the new assignments.
+When receiving an RLQS Server Response, the RLQS Client passes parsed response to the RLQS Filter State.
+The RLQS Filter State iterates through the bucket assignments in the response, and updates the corresponding buckets in the RLQS Bucket Cache.
+Buckets marked to be abandoned are purged from the cache.

+If a bucket has a new rate limit assignment, the bucket's active assignment is updated and bucket usage counters are reset.
+Otherwise, only the assignment expiration is updated.

 #### On Report Timers

-- [ ] TODO(sergiitk): verify - moved from another place

-The aggregated number of requests is reported to the RLQS server at configured intervals.
-The report action is triggered by the Report Timers.
-RLQS Client manages a gRPC stream to the RLQS server.
-It's used by the filter state to send periodic bucket usage reports, and to receive new rate limit quota assignments to the buckets.
+When a report timer fires, the RLQS Filter State retrieves all buckets with the corresponding reporting interval from the RLQS Bucket Cache.
+For each bucket, the filter snapshots the current usage counters, and resets them.
+The filter then sends the snapshot to RLQS server using RLQS Client.

+If a bucket's active assignment has expired, the bucket is removed from the cache.
+If there are no more buckets with the given reporting interval, the corresponding timer is removed.

 ### Integrations